 2) The STA is a member of a multiple BSSID set, and the individual address does not match the

 BSSID of any of the BSSs in the multiple BSSID set.

+c) The Address 2 field of the Probe Request frame and/or the MLD MAC address subfield in common Info field contains an individual address and one of thefollowing criteria is met:

+1) The individual address is not in the deny list enabled by the STA or the STA corresponding MLD, and the individual address is in the allow list enabled by the STA or the STA corresponding MLD

 c) The STA is a non-AP STA in a DMG(#4480) infrastructure BSS and the Address 1 field of the Probe Request frame contains the broadcast address.